fiatjaf/njump/README.md

 TRUSTED_PUBKEYS=npub1...,npub1...
 ```

-`RELAY_CONFIG_FILE` is path to json file to update relay configuration.
+`RELAY_CONFIG_PATH` is path to json file to update relay configuration.
 You can set relay list like below:

 ```json
 {